 Personal information will be as accurate, complete, and up-to-date as is necessary for the purposes for which it is to be used.
 Notification about changes to personal information, such as changes to telephone numbers and e-mail addresses may be required to maintain continued communication and record accuracy.

-An individual, upon submission of a written request, shall be informed of the existence, use and disclosure of his or her personal information and shall be given access to that information, to the extent that the League has retained that information.
+Upon submission of a written request you shall be informed of the existence, use and disclosure of your personal information and shall be given access to that information, to the extent that the ACL has retained that information.

-Requested information will be disclosed to the individual within 30 days of receipt of the written request at no cost to the individual, or at nominal costs relating to photocopying expenses, unless there are reasonable grounds to extend the time limit.
+Requested information will be disclosed to you within 30 days of receipt of the written request at no cost to you, or at nominal costs relating to photocopying expenses, unless there are reasonable grounds to extend the time limit.

 If personal information is inaccurate or incomplete, it will be amended as required.